michael2012z/BitBible/markdown/KJV/files/Ps.md

 4. For this was a statute for Israel, and a law of the God of Jacob.

-5. This he ordained in Joseph for a testimony, when he went out through the land of Egypt: where I heard a language that I understood not.through: or, against
+5. This he ordained in Joseph for a testimony, when he went out through the land of Egypt: where I heard a language that I understood not.

-6. I removed his shoulder from the burden: his hands were delivered from the pots.were…: Heb. passed away
+6. I removed his shoulder from the burden: his hands were delivered from the pots.

 7. Thou calledst in trouble, and I delivered thee; I answered thee in the secret place of thunder: I proved thee at the waters of Meribah.
-Selah.Meribah: or, Strife
+Selah.

 8. Hear, O my people, and I will testify unto thee: O Israel, if thou wilt hearken unto me;